 The IRS will never reach out to you through social media.

-They’re not going to call and give you “a heads up” that there is a warrant out for your arrest for tax evasion.
+The IRS is not going to call and give you a “heads up” that there is a warrant out for your arrest for tax evasion.
+They will SHOW UP IN PERSON UNANNOUNCED.

 ** Use common sense.
 It will keep you safe.